A&Es ‘overflowing’ with children as Strep A deaths climb to 15

 ...we would like really some central communication from the [government’s] chief pharmaceutical officer, the chief medical officer to ask the supply chain prescribers, dispensers wholesalers manufacturers, to not increase demand too quickly.”

-Leyla Hannbeck Association of Independent Multiple Pharmacies argued that the DSCH and wholesalers should have seen the increase in needing coming as demand had gone up since November.
+Leyla Hannbeck of the Association of Independent Multiple Pharmacies said the government and wholesalers should have anticipated the issue as demand had gone up since November.

 She said: “We’re getting get a lot of pharmacists from all various parts of the country reporting and sending screenshots that it's very difficult for them to obtain.
 We know that since November, there's been a spike in the number of prescriptions prescribed for antibiotics.”